 - Emergency: Q300* — *base cost

-Of course, just because medical expenses are cheaper in Guatemala compared to prices you’d pay in North America/Europe, don’t forego the SafetyWing nomad travel medical insurance.
+Of course, just because medical expenses are cheaper in Guatemala than in North America/Europe, don’t forego signing up for travel medical insurance.

-It only costs $40/4 weeks to protect your life and trip in case of emergency.
-Perhaps best of all, it takes literally 3 minutes to sign up and coverage starts the first day you are abroad.
+It only costs $56/4 weeks to protect your life and trip in an emergency.
+Perhaps best of all, it takes less than five minutes to sign up, and coverage starts on the first day you are abroad.

 I have been insured with SafetyWing since 2018!
-You can read more in my SafetyWing Review.
+You can read more about it in my SafetyWing Review.

-Best Places to Live in Guatemala for Digital Nomads
+What Are the Best Places to Live in Guatemala for Digital Nomads?

-Surprisingly, there are several places to set up shop for a few weeks or months as a digital nomad in Guatemala.
+Surprisingly, there are several places in Guatemala where you can work remotely for a few weeks or months as a digital nomad.

 Let’s start with my favorite!